 The earlier report of drug repurposing mainly focused on a single target option we represented the holistic approach of targeting all the viral proteins for effective anti-COVID19 activity.
-The combination suggested will effective on the nonstructural protein, a structural protein of COVID19 and also including drug the anti-inflammatory and anti-COVID19 activity.
-As the comparative computational analysis of the proposed drug is better than currently clinically used drug combination results.
-Which, reflects the possibility of the most promising effect of proposed drug combination in clinical application.
+The combination suggested will effective on the nonstructural proteins, structural proteins of COVID19 and also included drug the anti-inflammatory with synergic anti-COVID19 activity.
+Comparative computational analysis of the proposed drug is superior to currently clinically used drug combinations.
+Which, reflects the possibility of the promising effect of the proposed drug combination in further clinical applications.

-Ledipasvir is an inhibitor of the Hepatitis C Virus (HCV) Non-Structural Protein 5A (NS5A)(Keating, 2015).
+Ledipasvir is an inhibitor of the Hepatitis C Virus (HCV) Non-Structural Protein 5A (NS5A)[23].
 This protein is crucial for viral RNA replication and assembly of HCV virions.
-Ledipasvir and

-Vepatasvir were reported promising in one of the recent studies in virtual screening (Y. W. Chen, Yiu, & Wong, 2020).
-Clinical trials against anti-HCV suggest the Ledipasvir treatment significantly improves the patients within one to twelve weeks (Waheed, 2015; Younossi et al., 2015).
+Ledipasvir and Velpatasvir were reported promising in one of the recent studies in virtual screening [24].
+Clinical trials against anti-HCV suggest the Ledipasvir treatment significantly improves the patients within one to twelve weeks [25,26].

-Similarly, Velpatasvir acts as a defective substrate for NS5A (Non-Structural Protein 5A) sharing a similar function as Ledipasvir (Mogalian et al., 2017).
-The preclinical study conducted by, shown the patient having an infection of HCV genotype 1 to 6 can be treated with Velpatasvir(Mogalian et al., 2017).
-Currently, very few reports were identified for the usage of these drugs against COVID19.
+Similarly, Velpatasvir acts as a defective substrate for NS5A (Non-Structural Protein 5A) sharing a similar function as Ledipasvir.
+The preclinical study shown the patient having an infection of HCV genotype 1 to 6 can be treated with Velpatasvir [27].

 Elbasvir was primarily used for the treatment of HCV.
-However, some trials are also carried out for using Elbasivir in the treatment of covid19 (Asselah et al., 2018).
-Paritaprevir reported as inhibitor of COVID19 Protease.
-(Alamri, Tahir ul Qamar, & Alqahtani, 2020).
+However, some trials are also carried out for using Elbasvir in the treatment of COVID19 [28].
+Paritaprevir reported as an inhibitor of COVID19 Protease [29].
 No reports are available for anti-COVD19 effectively of Antrafenine and Ergotamine.

-As COVID19 and HCV both are positive-strand RNA virus and possess a similar mechanism for the creation of viral protein in the host cells.
+As COVID19 and HCV both are positive-strand RNA viruses and possess a similar mechanism for the creation of viral protein in the host cells.
 The drugs effective against HCV can have a similar mode of inhibition for the viral protein synthesis mechanism.
 The lesser effectively of the anti-HIV drugs are due to differential mechanism for synthesis of viral protein.
 Recently, Chen et al., (2020) reported the clinical study using HCV protease inhibitor Danoprevir to treat naive and experienced COVID-19 patients which are supportive of our hypothesis of using the anti-HCV drugs for anti-COID19 treatment.